Jay Vine: Career

 On 26 February 2022, Vine won the men's race at the 2022 UCI Cycling Esports World Championships.

 In August 2022, Vine rode his second Grand Tour at the Vuelta.
 On stage six, which finished atop the climb of Pico Jano, Vine attacked from the GC group at around 10 km from the finish.
 After catching and passing Mark Padun, the remaining lone breakaway rider, Vine held off the GC contenders to win the stage, taking his first win as a professional.
 He finished 15 and 16 seconds ahead of Remco Evenepoel and Enric Mas, respectively.
 Two days later, on the race's second mountaintop finish, Vine got into the break that contested the stage win.
-On the final climb of Collau Fancuaya, Vine dropped his breakaway companions to take his second stage win of the race.
-He also took the lead in the mountain classification in the process.
+On the final climb of Collau Fancuaya, Vine dropped his breakaway companions to take his second stage win of the race, taking the lead in the mountains classification in the process.
+He crashed out of the race on stage 18 while wearing the polka dot jersey.

+In April 2024, Vine fractured a cervical and two thoracic vertebrae in a crash during the Tour of the Basque Country.
+It was feared that he might never walk again, but he was back racing four months later in the 2024 Vuelta a España where he won the mountains classification for the first time.
+He went on to represent Australia at the 2024 UCI Road World Championships in Zurich, winning a gold medal in the mixed team relay along with fellow Canberran Michael Matthews.
+He was named men's athlete of the year in the 2024 Canberra sports awards.

+On August 28, 2025, Vine won the 6th stage of the 2025 Vuelta a España, thus moving into the lead in the race's mountains classification (the polka dot jersey).